zwacky/wicki-io/content/posts/2021-07-list-rendering-cls/index.md

 {{< figure src="/posts/2021-07-list-rendering-cls/update-list-cls.gif" caption="Slow connection device causes 0.51 CLS upon updating a list." >}}

-JS Frameworks like Vue can give elements a unique key (`:key`).
+JS frameworks like Vue can give elements a unique key (`:key`).
 In a list rendering (`v-for`) they might be able to reuse these keyed list items, when the list is changing.
 The already created DOM nodes don't need to be recreated.
 This is a great performance gain.
 But when a list changes and the nodes merely switch their position, **the keyed items can be considered as a shift in the DOM (CLS) by Core Web Vitals on slow connection devices**.

 ---